jakob-fyi/ng-adv/demos/08-reusability/02-nx/readme.md

 nx g @nrwl/angular:component ux-split --project ux-lib --export --selector ux-split --style scss
 ```

-Notice that Nx registeres the component in the `ux-lib.module.ts` and exports it in the index.ts.
+Notice that Nx registers the component in the `ux-lib.module.ts` and exports it in the index.ts.
 You can now copy the content of `Module 02 - Components` from `ux-split.component.ts` and `ux-split.component.html` and `*.scss` files.

 >Note: You will have to replace the variables in the scss files with concrete values.
 In a real project you would provides an *scss file with default values for the variables.